pism/pism/doc/sphinx/validation.rst

 An SSA flow model for the Ross Ice Shelf in Antarctica
 ------------------------------------------------------

-As part of the EISMINT series of intercomparisons, MacAyeal and others [MacAyealetal]_ successfully validated early-1990s ice shelf numerical models using velocity data for the Ross ice shelf.
-The data were from the RIGGS survey [RIGGS2]_, acquired in the period 1973--1978 and measured at a few hundred locations in a grid across the shelf.
-Substantial modelling developments followed EISMINT-Ross, including inverse modeling to recover depth-averaged viscosity [RommelaereMacAyeal]_ and parameter-sensitivity studies [HumbertGreveHutter]_.
+As part of the EISMINT series of intercomparisons, MacAyeal and others :cite:`MacAyealetal` successfully validated early-1990s ice shelf numerical models using velocity data for the Ross ice shelf.
+The data were from the RIGGS survey :cite:`RIGGS2`, acquired in the period 1973--1978 and measured at a few hundred locations in a grid across the shelf.
+Substantial modelling developments followed EISMINT-Ross, including inverse modeling to recover depth-averaged viscosity :cite:`RommelaereMacAyeal` and parameter-sensitivity studies :cite:`HumbertGreveHutter`.
 Previous PISM versions set up the EISMINT-Ross flow model and performed the diagnostic computation, with RIGGS data for validation.

-However, availability of rich new data sets for ice sheet modeling, including the ALBMAP v1 [LeBrocqetal2010]_ ice sheet geometry, bedrock, and climate data set, and the radar-derived (InSAR) MEaSUREs Antarctica Velocity Map [Rignotetal2011]_, allows us to use more complete, recent, and higher-resolution data for the same basic job.
-Furthermore one can extend the diagnostic Ross ice shelf calculation both to other ice shelves around Antarctica and to time-evolving ("prognostic") cases using the eigencalving [Levermannetal2012]_ mechanisms.
+However, availability of rich new data sets for ice sheet modeling, including the ALBMAP v1 :cite:`LeBrocqetal2010` ice sheet geometry, bedrock, and climate data set, and the radar-derived (InSAR) MEaSUREs Antarctica Velocity Map :cite:`Rignotetal2011`, allows us to use more complete, recent, and higher-resolution data for the same basic job.
+Furthermore one can extend the diagnostic Ross ice shelf calculation both to other ice shelves around Antarctica and to time-evolving ("prognostic") cases using the eigencalving :cite:`Levermannetal2012` mechanisms.

 The scripts in this subsection are found in directory ``examples/ross/``.
 In summary, the script ``preprocess.py`` downloads data and builds a NetCDF input file for PISM.
 For the